 Meet the Team

-Over the last 15 years, our family has grown from a team of three to a team of over 80 staff members!
-Our "cRUw" is key to our success as an organization and we truly take pride in the family we've built over the years.
+Since 2003, our family has grown from a team of three to a team of over 100 people!
+Our "cRUw" is key to our success and we truly take pride in the family we've built over the years.
+The Rehab United Difference Begins with Our People.

 Whitney Landis, PT, DPT, FAFS, CAFS